Writing as Spiritual Practice

 Rev. Alison said in her sermon “Going Beyond, Going Within,” and I’m paraphrasing here, spiritual practice takes one outside of self or within self.
 It transcends the everyday attempts to put into words that which cannot be named or spoken.
 It is communication–pick one or more or make up your own word–with God or self or nature or the universe.
 When we engage in spiritual practice, we go beyond self-interest and give self away.

-Overarching Theme for 2018-2019 Program Year: We’re Making Room for . . .
+Overarching Theme for 2019-2020 Program Year: Fulfilling the Promise . . .

 Each Sunday the topic for the worship services will relate to that month’s theme, not as a series, but just another angle on a subject to deepen the exploration of that particular theme.
 The suggested prompts for Writing as Spiritual Practice assignments will follow the monthly worship themes.

 Gathering time: 9:15 am.
-Next gathering: June 2 in the Kleiner Heritage Room (Sofa/Couch Room) behind the sanctuary.
+Next gathering: August 4 in the Kleiner Heritage Room (Sofa/Couch Room) behind the sanctuary.

 For more information or for copies of inspirational pieces for this assignment, contact Myrna.